fawazshohiebar/petroaddhub/content/collections/pages/en/thank-you.md

     content:
       -
         type: text
-        text: 'Thank you for submitting your form to AAIHEX.
+        text: 'Thank you for submitting your form to ADIHEX.
 We appreciate your interest in exhibiting with us.
 Our team will review your information and get in touch with you soon.'
   -
     type: paragraph
     attrs: